andr-ew/wrms/README.md

 - **0 + 0th**: semitone pitch transposition, also useful as a wide-range pitch bend
 - **pan**: sets the _input_ pan for each wrm.
 K2 on this screen sets the overdub mode for wrm1 - in the default ping-pong mode, panning a mono source will bring in the the stereo ping-pong effect.
 - **aliasing:** toggling on wil disable anti-aliasing for both record heads. the effect is most noticible when recording at non-1 rates, especially when bent & wiggled.

+# templates

+templates are variations of the main UI to fit a person's specific needs & preferences or even add new features. you could make a new template to remove an unused feature to declutter the UI, add an additonal page with some frequently used alt controls, or hack in new controls with softcut features from another app.

+## wrms/lite

+wrms ships with the "lite" template, which you can access from the main SELECT menu on norns.
+It's essentially a much simplified version of vanilla wrms that falls closer to a traditional dealy & looper pedal. this might be a good place to start if you're new to norns ! (the chosen controls & presets were based on those used on jade islan sayson's [paru paro](https://jadeislansayson.bandcamp.com/album/paru-paro))

+## custom

+to create a new template in maiden, hit the "+" to make a new lua file in your top-level `code` folder & paste in the code from `wrms.lua` (keeping your template out of the main wrms folder ensures that your tempate won't be overwritten on updates). at the top of the script you'll see various library scripts being pulled in & a bit further down there's a comment for the default template structure. this is a [`nest_`](https://github.com/andr-ew/nest_) - essentially a fancy table that can draw controls (or `_affordances` in nest parlace) to the screen & sync data with the params system & more. you probably don't need to know much about it other than the fact that you can shuffle around the controls in the various tables and it'll affect where they appear onscreen.